Automattic/newspack-ghostcms-migrator/README.md

 - Possibly create a release/tag and a release zip for downloading as an installable plugin.

-- Verify that the 2 links below point to the documentation in migration tool.
+- Verify that the 2 links below point to the documentation in migration tool after the Migration Tools merge above.

 - Set this repo to Public.